sissbruecker/linkding/docs/backup.md

 If you are using Docker then the full path in the Docker container is `/etc/linkding/data/db.sqlite`.
 As described in the installation docs, you should mount the `/etc/linkding/data` folder to a folder on your host system, from which you then can execute the backup.

-Below, we describe two methods to create a backup of the database:
+Below, we describe several methods to create a backup of the database:

 - Manual backup using the export function from the UI
 - Create a copy of the SQLite databse with the SQLite backup function